-- 7. Connect the white (-) thermopile wire to the gas control valve/thermostat.
-Then connect the red thermal switch wires to the thermal switch on the on the manifold door.
-(Figure 38). - 8.
+- Connect the white and red wires to the gas control valve/ thermostat as shown in Figure 33.
+Also, ensure that the red thermal switch wires are connected to the thermal switch on the manifold door (Figure 38). - 8.
 Reconnect the igniter wire (Figure 33). - 9.
 Turn on the gas supply to the water heater at the manual gas shut-off valve (Figure 11).